 Guardianships and Conservatorships

-If a loved one is no longer able to make decisions about his or her health and safety or finances then he or she may need a guardianship or a conservatorship.
+If a loved one is no longer able to make decisions about his or her health and safety or finances, then he or she may need a guardianship or a conservatorship.
 Likewise, a special needs child who is not able at age 18 to live independently requires a guardian and perhaps also a conservator.

 We represent clients in guardianship and conservatorship proceedings before the Probate Courts in most metro Atlanta counties.
 We understand that this process may often be uncomfortable, but we make it as smooth as possible to help ensure that a loved one does not get taken advantage of and that someone with his or her best interests in mind is appointed.

-We guide our clients in starting their business and then are there for them every step of the way.
-Businesses with more than one owner are better managed with a strong operating or shareholder agreements, and buy-sell agreements because, like a pre-nuptial agreement in a marriage, they help owners wind down their ownership.
-We also draft by-laws and articles of organization, as well as non-compete, employment and non-disclosure agreements.
+We guide our clients in starting their businesses and then stand beside them every step of the way.
+Businesses with more than one owner are better managed with a strong operating or shareholder agreement.
+Sometimes, people call these buy-sell agreements because, like a pre-nuptial agreement in a marriage, they help owners wind down their ownership.
+We also draft by-laws and articles of organization, as well as non-compete, employment, and non-disclosure agreements.

 We know that starting a new business can often be complicated and stressful.
-At the Law Offices of J. Christopher Miller, PC, our goal is to make the process as smooth and painless for our clients, by being there to assist them with any and every business need that they may have.
+At the Law Offices of Miller & Chaet, PC, our goal is to make the process as smooth and painless for our clients, by being there to assist them and answer questions as they arise.